amasmiller/savaccine/README.md

 ## How does it work?

-Vaccine provider websites defined in `input/websites.json` are periodically queried to look for presence or absence of phrases like "currently no vaccine".
+Vaccine provider websites in the file specified by the `--websites` argument to `vaccineChecker.py` are periodically queried to look for current vaccine availability, writing it to a `status.json` file.
+This `status.json` file is read by `index.php` for display to the user.

 `index.php` is the website, `vaccineChecker.py` is the background task for querying the websites.
-See respective README information at the top `index.php` / `vaccineChecker.py`.
+See respective README information at the top `index.php` / `vaccineChecker.py`, along with `vaccineChecker.py --help`.

-In addition to the sites defined manualy in `websites.json`, the script `vaccineChecker.py` also supports lookup of:
-* `cvs.com` if "CVS" is in an entry in `input/websites.json`
-* `heb.com` if "HEB" is in an entry in `input/websites.json`
-* `walgreens.com` if "Walgreens" is in an entry in `input/websites.json`
+An example file `input/websites.json` is provided in this source tree.
+The sites in `websites.json` can be one of four `type` values:
+* `phrase' : Looks for the presence or absence of phrases specified by `pos_phrase` or `neg_phrase`.
+* `cvs`: Queries the `cvs.com` website with with the `state` and `city` parameters supplied.
+* `heb`: Queries the `heb.com` website with with the `query` parameter supplied.
+* `walgreens`: Queries the `walgreens.com` website with with the `query` parameter supplied.

 ## What if I want to use it for my city?